 At the Staatsoper

 The State Opera House 2020/2021 season began on September 7th, 2020, with Anthony Minghella’s production of Puccini’s Madame Butterfly.
 It ends with Wagner’s Lohengrin on June 30th, 2021.

-The planned season highlights include premières (for the Staatsoper) of ten productions.
+The planned season highlights included premières (for the Staatsoper) of ten productions.
 Apart from Minghella’s Madame Butterfly, these were:

 - Hans Neuenfels’s production of The Abduction from the Seraglio by Mozart (première October 12th, 2020).
 The opera itself has graced the Staatsoper stage over 650 times